Mirror, Mirror on the wall…25/04/2019

-“Price is what you pay, value is what you get.”
+“Price is what you pay; value is what you get.”

-Those were the words of the highly successful businessman, Warren Buffet and the number one message I would like to convey to brides today.
+Those were the words of the highly successful businessman Warren Buffet and the number one message I would like to convey to brides today.

-You are going to have to choose between thousands of options and this is going to cause a whole lot of stress for you.
-I want to make it a little less stressful, and guarantee an outcome that will take your breath away and leave you with gratitude and memories of a once in a lifetime day.
+You are going to have to choose between thousands of options, and this is going to cause a whole lot of stress for you.
+I want to make it a little less stressful and guarantee an outcome that will take your breath away and leave you with gratitude and memories of a once-in-a-lifetime day.

-When you choose a makeup artist (and all other service providers) please don’t start with the price.
-Yes – you have a budget, we all do.
+When you choose a makeup artist (and all other service providers), please don’t start with the price.
+Yes – you have a budget; we all do.
 But more important than your money is your peace of mind.
-Asking for recommendations on a social media platform and receiving 100’s of suggestions will only confuse you more.
+Asking for recommendations on a social media platform and receiving hundreds of suggestions will only confuse you more.
 Why?
 Because all those people are answering you from their own perspective.
 Not yours.
 (An important lesson to learn about all things and outside opinions in life!)
 What is it that you need in terms of a person who will be working in your face and personal space?

 Consider these factors:

 Then – pick up the phone – old school style – and speak to the person.
 Get a sense of their personality, work ethics, loyalty, and passion.
 A text message, WhatsApp or e-mail will not give you a chance to find that out.
 Find out if you can trust this person in your personal space.

 Ask them for recommendations for other service providers.
 Most makeup artists who’ve been in the industry for quite some time will have worked with excellent peers.
 An already-established relationship between your service providers makes for a wonderful atmosphere in your bridal room on the day of your wedding.
 Leaving you with the most important task of the day, soaking up memories and looking spectacular.